 Penn State Health Eye Center is dedicated to supporting cutting edge research that translates to the provision of up-to-date eye care treatments for our patients in central Pennsylvania and beyond.

-Penn State faculty participate in several national clinical research studies through the National Eye Institute of the National Institutes of Health.
+Faculty participate in several national clinical research studies through the National Eye Institute of the National Institutes of Health.

 - Inherited retinal degeneration